New Patients (650) 489-4620

 How do you sleep after a tooth extraction?

-We recommend sleeping with your head and neck raised for the first two or three nights after any oral surgery, including tooth extraction.
-This allows additional fluid to flow from the extraction site when normal bodily processes take place.
+We recommend sleeping with your head and neck raised for the first two or three nights after oral surgery, including tooth extraction.
+This allows additional fluid to flow from the extraction site when normal bodily processes occur.
 Lying flat on your back can cause a significant increase in swelling.

 Can I drink cold water after tooth extraction?

-After surgery, we recommend that you drink ice-cold water and apply ice packs to your face and cheeks.
+After surgery, we recommend drinking ice-cold water and applying ice packs to your face and cheeks.
 Numbing the affected area of your mouth with ice may help alleviate discomfort and swelling.

 How do you know if you lost the blood clot after tooth extraction?